ChangeVision/astah-miro-plugin/README.md

 1. Check the required permissions (`boards:read` and `boards:write`) from the middle of the page after Step2 in `OAuth scopes`.
 1. Click `Install app to get OAuth token`.
 1. Click `[Install]` of the Team in the dialog.
-    - The team you select here will not be the `Dev team`, but the team whose board you actually want to work with astah*
+    - The team you select here will not be the `Dev team`, but the team whose board you actually want to work with Astah
 1. Add the displayed `Access Token`.
     - Please don't expose the token displayed here.
 1. Edit the Access Token in `"token"` of `.astah-miro.json`.